 What does iron deficiency in runners feel like?

-The biggest sign of an iron deficiency is fatigue.
+The biggest sign of an iron deficiency is fatigue or low energy levels.

 - Not recovering well after runs

 - Frequent illness

 - Tired all the time

 Related: Hidden health benefits of running

 How long does it take to raise iron levels?

 If you have an iron deficiency, depending on the severity, it could take six months to a year to raise your iron levels.
 It’s a good idea to have your iron levels regularly reviewed, likely every three months, by your doctor.